 Capital assets, as detailed in the table below, are reported in the government-wide financial statements.
-Capital assets are defined by the Village as assets with an initial, individual cost of more than \$2,500 and an estimated useful life in excess of two years.
+Capital assets are tangible and intangible assets, defined by the Village as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
+Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Group purchases are evaluated on a case-by-case basis.
 Donated capital assets are recorded at their estimated acquisition value at the date of donation.
+Acquisition value is the price that would be paid to acquire an asset with equivalent service potential on the date of donation.
+Intangible assets follow the same capitalization policies as tangible capital assets and are reported with tangible capital assets in the appropriate capital asset class.

-The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.
+The costs of normal maintenance and repairs that do not increase the asset's capacity or efficiency or materially extend assets lives are not capitalized.
 Improvements are capitalized and depreciated over the remaining useful lives of the related capital assets.

 Land and construction in progress, if any, are not depreciated.
-Right to use assets of the Village are amortized using the straight-line method over the shorter of the lease period or the estimated useful lives.
-The other capital assets of the Village are depreciated using the straight-line method over the following estimated useful lives:
+The other tangible and intangible property, plant, equipment, and the right to use assets of the Village are depreciated/amortized using the straight-line method over the following estimated useful lives:

 Assets Years

 Buildings 20 - 50

 Equipment 5 - 15

-Roads 20 - 25
+Roads 15 - 25

 Vehicles 5 - 7

 Runway 20